Ukraine's president says fighting must not delay reforms

 HOPES FOR MORE FUNDS

-Poroshenko signalled he hoped international donors would increase their assistance to Ukraine, whose 2014 budget has been strained by the unexpected loss of revenues caused by the fighting in the industrial east.
+Poroshenko signaled he hoped international donors would increase their assistance to Ukraine, whose 2014 budget has been strained by the unexpected loss of revenues caused by the fighting in the industrial east.

 "Ukraine will not be left alone to tackle its problems," he told a group of journalists sitting round a table with him.